-If you plan on managing your own Jira Service Management instance (not hosted by Atlassian), you have the option of either a Server or Data Center license.
+If you plan on managing your own Jira Service Management instance (not hosted by Atlassian), you have the option of a Data Center license.
 Your license determines which features and infrastructure choices are available.

-For organizations that need more time to prepare before upgrading to a new version but still want critical bug fixes, an Enterprise release is a good choice.
+For organizations that need more time to prepare before upgrading to a new version but still want critical bug fixes, a Long Term Support release is a good choice.